-(Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.4 NTU No Soil runoff.
-Lowest monthly percentage (%) meeting limit 0.3 NTU 99.50% No Soil runoff.
-NOTE: Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
-We monitor it because it is a good indicator of water quality and the effectiveness
+THE RESERVE OF THE PARTY OF THE Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.93 No Soil runoff.
+Lowest monthly percentage (%) meeting limit 0.3 NTU 96.7% No Soil runoff.
+NOTE: Turbidity is a measurement of the cloudiness of the water of our filtration. r caused by suspended particles.
+We monitor it because it is a good in dicator of water er quality and the effectiveness